 Third decide which guides are relevant, put the steps into the table below, and implement

-These 8 guides cover a range of different types of work.
+There are many guides that cover a range of different types of work.
 Many businesses operate more than one type of workplace, such as an office, factory and fleet of vehicles.
 You may need to use more than one of these guides as you consider what you need to do to keep people safe.

 Decide which guides are relevant to your business, put the relevant measures in the table below.
 There is a lot of information in the guides and it is important to remember that their aim is to help implement the 5 points, and the “steps that are usually needed” are key to this.
 Some associations are also providing helpful additional guidance to businesses as to the most appropriate steps to take in their work area.